Future of internal combustion engines and EVs in India 2030

 - Improve combustion which directly affects fuel economy.

-As automotive technology advances in engines in 2030 and beyond, fuel additives will continue to be very important to maintain maximum efficiency.
+As automotive technology advances in engines in 2030 and beyond, fuel additives for cars in India, will continue to be very important to maintain maximum efficiency.

 2. Reducing Harmful Emissions